elenderg/PAL-1000/instruções de compilação.md

 `To transmogrify a fragment (push value):`
-`Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx ` `If the fragment's variable is nil, abort with "Internal error - transmogrify a fragment (push value)"; exit.` `If the fragment's variable's type is nil, abort with "Internal error 2 - transmogrify a fragment (push value)"; exit.` `Put the fragment's variable's type's length into a length.` `If the length is 4, attach $FF32 to the fragment's code; exit.  \ push [edx] ` `If the length is 2, attach $66FF32 to the fragment's code; exit.  \ push word ptr [edx] ` `If the length is 1, attach $0FB61252 to the fragment's code; exit.  \ movzxb edx,[edx]; push edx ` `Abort with "Internal error 3 - transmogrify a fragment (push value)".`
+`Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx ` `If the fragment's variable is nil, abort with "_Internal error - transmogrify a fragment (push value)"; exit.` `If the fragment's variable's type is nil, abort with "_Internal error 2 - transmogrify a fragment (push value)"; exit.` `Put the fragment's variable's type's length into a length.` `If the length is 4, attach $FF32 to the fragment's code; exit.  \ push [edx] ` `If the length is 2, attach $66FF32 to the fragment's code; exit.  \ push word ptr [edx] ` `If the length is 1, attach $0FB61252 to the fragment's code; exit.  \ movzxb edx,[edx]; push edx ` `Abort with "_Internal error 3 - transmogrify a fragment (push value)".`

 `To transmogrify a fragment (repeat):`
-`Find another fragment given the fragment and the loop tag (backwards).` `If the other fragment is nil, abort with "Internal error - transmogrify a fragment (repeat)"; exit.` `Attach $E9 and the other fragment's address to the fragment.  \ jmp the destination's address`
+`Find another fragment given the fragment and the loop tag (backwards).` `If the other fragment is nil, abort with "_Internal error - transmogrify a fragment (repeat)"; exit.` `Attach $E9 and the other fragment's address to the fragment.  \ jmp the destination's address`

-`To transmogrify a fragment (routine address):` `Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx ` `If the fragment's routine is nil, abort with "Internal error - transmogrify a fragment (routine address)"; exit.` `Get an address given the fragment's routine.`
+`To transmogrify a fragment (routine address):` `Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx ` `If the fragment's routine is nil, abort with "_Internal error - transmogrify a fragment (routine address)"; exit.` `Get an address given the fragment's routine.`
 `Attach $C702 and the address to the fragment's code. \ mov [edx],the address`

 `To transmogrify a fragment (save eax):`
-`Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx ` `If the fragment's variable is nil, abort with "Internal error - transmogrify a fragment (save eax)"; exit.` `If the fragment's variable's type is nil, abort with "Internal error 2 - transmogrify a fragment (save eax)"; exit.` `Put the fragment's variable's type's length into a length.` `If the length is 4, attach $8902 to the fragment's code; exit.  \ mov [edx],eax ` `If the length is 2, attach $668902 to the fragment's code; exit.  \ mov [edx],ax ` `If the length is 1, attach $8802 to the fragment's code; exit.  \ mov [edx],al ` `Abort with "Internal error 3 - transmogrify a fragment (save eax)".`
+`Attach address loading code to the fragment's code given the fragment's variable.  \ put address into edx ` `If the fragment's variable is nil, abort with "_Internal error - transmogrify a fragment (save eax)"; exit.` `If the fragment's variable's type is nil, abort with "_Internal error 2 - transmogrify a fragment (save eax)"; exit.` `Put the fragment's variable's type's length into a length.` `If the length is 4, attach $8902 to the fragment's code; exit.  \ mov [edx],eax ` `If the length is 2, attach $668902 to the fragment's code; exit.  \ mov [edx],ax ` `If the length is 1, attach $8802 to the fragment's code; exit.  \ mov [edx],al ` `Abort with "_Internal error 3 - transmogrify a fragment (save eax)".`

 If you're wondering why we only need 18 fragment transmogrifiers when we have 21 fragment types, it's because 3 of those fragment types don't require transmogrification.
 The END IF, LOOP, and FINALIZE tags are just labels that we stick in there (and address) so we have places to jump to.